theoboldalex/elephants_and_rabbits/README.md

 A simple example of a publisher and consumer written in PHP.

+### Prerequisites

+In order to run the project locally you must have the following installed;

+ - PHP v5.4 or greater
+ - Docker
+ - Docker Compose
+ - Curl or another HTTP client of your choice.

+### Getting started

-In order to run the project locally; first, clone the repo and bring up the containers using the start script.
+Clone the repo and bring up the containers using the start script.

 ```bash
 $ ./start.sh